THE SHIPYARD

 ORION SHIPS

-the Hammerfield the most feared Orion cruiser in the Alpha Sector until
+the most feared Orion cruiser in the Alpha Sector until its mysterious

 Sometime